 The good, the bad, and the ugly.

-“We’re a nonprofit organization bringing clean, safe drinking water to people in developing countries.”
+“We’re a nonprofit organization bringing clean and safe drinking water to people around the world.”

 Springboard for the Arts: